bowman2001/perplexdoc/content/doc/shortcode/external.md

 ## Layout

-Styles are provided by the hosts of the content and may not always fit very well into the Perplex layout.
+Because the content providers include their own styles, they may not fit optimally into the Perplex layout.

 ### Include a _gist_ from _GitHub_